How do you replace Gophers running back Mohamed Ibrahim? You don't

 "Next man up" has also become a ridiculous and insulting phrase.
 Especially in the context of Minnesota sports.

-It presumes that the next man, or woman, can easily replace the injured player, and it encourages us to quickly forget the injured player, as if all athletes are cogs in a carburetor.
+It presumes that the next man, or woman, can easily replace the injured player, and it encourages us to quickly forget the injured player, as if all athletes are cogs in a wheel.

 Let's be realistic about the Gophers football team's loss of star running back Mohamed Ibrahim, who left Thursday's game with what is widely presumed to be a season-ending injury to his left leg.